Proceedings of the 13th International Conference on Thrombosis and Hemostasis Issues in Cancer, 2026

 Dear Colleagues,

-We are pleased to present this volume of the Proceedings of the 13 International Conference on Thrombosis and Hemostasis Issues in Cancer (ICTHIC) being held in Bergamo, Italy, April 17-19, 2026.
+We are pleased to present this volume of the Proceedings of the 13th International Conference on Thrombosis and Hemostasis Issues in Cancer (ICTHIC) being held in Bergamo, Italy, April 17-19, 2026.

 A major highlight of the meeting is the Simon Karpatkin Memorial Lecture, honoring the late Professor Simon Karpatkin for his seminal contributions to the understanding of platelets, immunity, and cancer.
-The 2026 Lecture, delivered by Jeffrey Zwicker, addresses the thromboinflammatory links underscoring the critical links between inflammation, coagulation, and malignancy.
+The 2026 lecture, delivered by Jeffrey Zwicker, addresses the thromboinflammatory links underscoring the critical links between inflammation, coagulation, and malignancy.

 We are deeply grateful to the faculty, abstract authors, reviewers, sponsors, and participants whose contributions made this meeting both scientifically rigorous and clinically meaningful.
 As cancer medicine continues to evolve, researchers are finally understanding the roles of the hemostatic system and antithrombotic therapies in shaping cancer outcomes.
 We are proud that ICTHIC remains at the forefront of this evolving landscape and continues to serve as a vital platform for collaboration across disciplines.

-The Conference Chairmen Anna Falanga, Benjamin Brenner, Alok A. Khorana
+The Conference Chairmen: Anna Falanga, Benjamin Brenner, Alok A. Khorana

 Downloads